fastplotlib/fastplotlib/README.md

 **Notes:**\
 :heavy_check_mark: You can use a non-blocking `glfw` canvas from a notebook, as long as you're working locally or have a way to forward the remote graphical desktop (such as X11 forwarding).\
 :grey_exclamation: We do not officially support `jupyter notebook` through `jupyter_rfb`, this may change with notebook v7\
-:disappointed: [`jupyter_rfb`](https://github.com/vispy/jupyter_rfb) does not work in collab, for a detailed discussion see: https://github.com/vispy/jupyter_rfb/issues/57
+:disappointed: [`jupyter_rfb`](https://github.com/vispy/jupyter_rfb) does not work in collab yet, see https://github.com/vispy/jupyter_rfb/pull/77

 > **Note**
 >
-> `fastplotlib` is currently in the **early alpha stage with breaking changes every ~week**, but you're welcome to try it out or contribute!
+> `fastplotlib` is currently in the **alpha stage with breaking changes every ~month**, but you're welcome to try it out or contribute!
 See our [Roadmap for 2023](https://github.com/kushalkolar/fastplotlib/issues/55).
+See this for a discussion on API stability: https://github.com/fastplotlib/fastplotlib/issues/121

 # Documentation